imilas/CLAP/README.md

 To train on local dataset, please change the `--remotedata` in training scripts (see [experiment_scripts](./experiment_scripts) folder) with `--datasetpath <your dir to datasets>`.

 ## Core Code
-Please refer to [main.py](https://github.com/LAION-AI/CLAP/blob/laion_clap_pip/src/laion_clap/training/main.py), [train.py](https://github.com/LAION-AI/CLAP/blob/laion_clap_pip/src/laion_clap/training/train.py), [data.py](https://github.com/LAION-AI/CLAP/blob/laion_clap_pip/src/laion_clap/training/data.py),and [model.py](https://github.com/LAION-AI/CLAP/blob/laion_clap_pip/src/laion_clap/clap_module/model.py) to quicly get familiar with our model.
+Please refer to [main.py](https://github.com/LAION-AI/CLAP/blob/laion_clap_pip/src/laion_clap/training/main.py), [train.py](https://github.com/LAION-AI/CLAP/blob/laion_clap_pip/src/laion_clap/training/train.py), [data.py](https://github.com/LAION-AI/CLAP/blob/laion_clap_pip/src/laion_clap/training/data.py),and [model.py](https://github.com/LAION-AI/CLAP/blob/laion_clap_pip/src/laion_clap/clap_module/model.py) to quickly get familiar with our model.

 ## Reproducibility
 An example of the preprocessed Clotho dataset in webdataset format can be download [here](https://drive.google.com/drive/folders/1mU9mBOe11jTFCrQRJQsUa4S-3TlNuYoI?usp=sharing) (by downloading, you will be agreeing the license described in the [Clotho dataset](https://zenodo.org/record/3490684#.Y9ALPeyZP1w)).
-The audio encoder pretrained with 48kHz AudioSet can be found [here](https://drive.google.com/drive/folders/1SMQyzJvc6DwJNuhQ_WI8tlCFL5HG2vk6?usp=sharing), where `HTSAT-fullset-imagenet-map=0.467.ckpt` is the checkpoint used to initalize our HTSAT audio encoder.
+The audio encoder pretrained with 48kHz AudioSet can be found [here](https://drive.google.com/drive/folders/1SMQyzJvc6DwJNuhQ_WI8tlCFL5HG2vk6?usp=sharing), where `HTSAT-fullset-imagenet-map=0.467.ckpt` is the checkpoint used to initialize our HTSAT audio encoder.
 You should get similar result by loading from the audio encoder checkpoint and training on same dataset.

 The script to train the model on Clotho dataset is included [here](experiment_scripts/train-only-clotho.sh).
 You need to replace the `datasetpath` and `pretrained-audio` to pointing to your own directory.
 You could check the [report](https://stability.wandb.io/clap/clap/reports/CLAP-trained-on-Clotho-dataset--VmlldzoyNzY?accessToken=c0erq9hhp7h880jclihd9j9if679s6bylwto33vo14yo5jg40ppe38qeoafoonpz) of the training script on a single A100 GPU for reference.

-Because most of the dataset has copyright restriction, unfortunatly we cannot directly share other preprocessed datasets.
+Because most of the dataset has copyright restriction, unfortunately we cannot directly share other preprocessed datasets.
 The caption generated by keyword-to-caption model for Audioset can be found [here](https://github.com/LAION-AI/audio-dataset/tree/main/laion-audio-630k#keyword-to-caption-augmentation)

 ## Zeroshot Classification with ESC50 official split